The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Proof of Lemmas and

 The first term in~\eqref{eq:lemma-bound_12} distributes the probability of each pair $(\V{x},\V{\hat{y}}) \in \typ{X\hat{Y}}$ uniformly among all the jointly typical codewords, while the second term in~\eqref{eq:lemma-bound_12} distributes this probability uniformly among all codewords in \cS, given that no one was jointly typical with $(\V{x},\V{\hat{y}})$.
-With a slight abuse of notation, the events $\nu_i$ are
+It is not hard to see that the expected value of $\nu_i$ is